 Week one of detox did not go off as planned.
-We had unplanned dinners with that came up, and did not want refuse because we were trying to be good.
+We had unplanned dinners that popped up, and did not want refuse.
 As well, it was a busy week, training a new employee.
-While all in all everything was nice about the week, our eating habits could have been healthier.
-This recipe Creamy Non-Dairy Broccoli Kale Soup is exactly the right way to get back on track.
-It is loaded with green stuff that is really good for you as well as tasty.
-Did I mention, it is dairy free!
+Needless to say our eating habits could have been healthier.
+This recipe for Creamy Non-Dairy Broccoli Kale Soup is exactly the right way to get back on track.
+It is loaded with green stuff that is really good for you and it tastes great.

 After reading a post that my friend Amy wrote about a healthy detox, I decided to add some new soups to our healthy January detox plan.
 Brassica plants are from the mustard family plants and include cauliflower, Brussels sprouts, broccoli, and cabbage.
 They are the vegetables that everyone seems to always turn their noses up at because their moms may have or still boil the heck out them before serving.
 Yuck!
 Brassica vegetables should be a superfood as they are loaded with nutritional goodness such as high amounts of vitamin C and fiber.
 They are good for us, friends, and you should be eating lots of them!